See latest news for updates on Oak Class' Residential trip

 Curriculum

-At Stower Provost we teach the National Curriculum which places high expectations on standards in English, Maths and Computing.
-Our mornings are timetabled for reading, phonics, writing and maths activities and central to our approach and success in developing skills, knowledge and understanding and above all, excellence and enjoyment in learning, is our curriculum.
+At Stower Provost we teach the National Curriculum which places high expectations.
+Our mornings are timetabled for reading, phonics, writing and maths activities.
+Central to our approach and success in developing skills, knowledge and understanding and above all, excellence and enjoyment in learning, is our curriculum.

 Click below to find out what we teach in each subject and how it all fits together into our long term plans: